-Were you, or a loved one, seriously injured in an accident?
-If so, our experienced Louisiana accident injury lawyers may be able to help.
-But, you have to contact us right away.
+Were you or a loved one seriously injured at work?
+If so, our experienced Louisiana workers’ compensation lawyers may be able to help.
+But you have to contact us right away.
 Learn more about our law firm and the types of accident injury cases we represent below.

-Workers Compensation Lawyers Serving Alexandria and the entire state of Lousiana
+Workers Compensation Lawyers Serving Alexandria and the entire state of Louisiana

 Workers’ compensation benefits are intended to provide a financial safety net to help offset expenses while you are unable to work.
 However, Louisiana’s system can be difficult to navigate when you’re worried about how your injury will affect your long-term health.